The Massive Effort to Keep People Safe During Inauguration

 - Cameras will be stationed around the city and monitored 24/7

 More than 28,000 security officials will blanket over 100 square blocks from the White House to the Capitol with an estimated cost running in the tens of millions of dollars.
-The security detail will come from across the nation and the National Guard.
+The security detail will come from across the nation and include members of the National Guard.
 While this may seem impressive, the numbers of officers will mimic the number of officers present for President Obama’s swearing-in.
 For those in law enforcement, this is nothing new; it’s just part of the gig.